 From Lukla, you will head out to some iconic places in the Everest region like Namche Bazaar, Tengboche, Kala Patthar, Gorak Shep, and finally to Everest Base Camp itself.

 Namche Bazaar is the capital of the Sherpas- the local people of the Everest region.
 This place is also home to the hotel Everest View- a hotel that once held the Guinness Book of World record for being the highest in altitude in the world.
 The hotel has some panoramic views of the mountains in the Everest region.
 You couldn’t look for a better place to locate a luxurious hotel.

 Tengboche, the town that is home to the Tengboche Monastery, is a wonderful town located at an altitude of 3860 meters.
 Tengboche Monastery has its ties to the Rongbuk Monastery of Tibet and reflects the Tibetan Buddhism of this region.
 The monastery is surrounded by panoramic views of mountains like Tawache, Everest, Nuptse, Lhotse, Ama Dablam, and Thamserku.

-Kala Patthar is another place in the Everest region which gives you some staggering views of the mountains in the Everest region.
+Kala Patthar is another place in the Everest region that gives you some staggering views of the mountains in the Everest region.
 An early morning hike to Kala Patthar is something that all trekkers to Everest Base Camp take.
-The views of the sunrise from Kala Patthar amidst mountains like Everest, Lhotse, Ama Dablam etc. is astounding.
+The views of the sunrise from Kala Patthar amidst mountains like Everest, Lhotse, Ama Dablam, etc. are astounding.

 Everest Base Camp trek highlights